Enhanced Defense Cooperation Agreement: Summary of the agreement

 According to Ambassador Goldberg, the goal of the EDCA is to "promote peace and security in the region."
 While outlining new defense-cooperation measures, the agreement also allows for the United States to respond more quickly to environmental and humanitarian disasters in the region.

 Designed to supplement the 1951 Mutual Defense Treaty and the 1999 Visiting Forces Agreement, the EDCA reaffirms mutual cooperation between the United States and the Philippines to develop their individual and collective capacities to resist armed attack by: improving interoperability of the two country's armed forces, promoting long-term modernization, helping maintain and develop maritime security, and expanding humanitarian assistance in response to natural disasters.
+It is to be noted however that as per the Preamble, Subparagraph 5 of the EDCA Agreement, that the "Parties share an understanding for the United States not to establish a permanent military presence or base in the territory of the Philippines."

 The agreement allows for US forces and contractors to operate out of "agreed locations" (see Agreed Locations section below).
 Although no specific locations are given in the main body of the initial Agreement, they are defined as: "facilities and areas that are provided by the Government of the Philippines through the Armed Forces of the Philippines (AFP) and that United States forces, United States contractors, and others as mutually agreed, shall have the right to access and use pursuant to this Agreement".
 The Agreement "codifies the conditions of limited military cooperation between the Philippines and the United States."
-It hands over all operational controls of these "Agreed Locations" to the United States, and allows US forces to pre-position and store defense materiel, equipment, and supplies.
+Article 3, Section 1 says that the Philippines authorizes the United States may conduct the following activities with respect to Agreed Locations: "training; transit; support and related activities; refueling of aircraft; bunkering of vessels; temporary maintenance of vehicles, vessels, and aircraft; temporary accommodation of personnel; communications; prepositioning of equipment, supplies, and materiel; deploying forces and materiel; and such other activities as the Parties may agree.".
 The Agreement makes clear that this materiel cannot include nuclear weapons.

 The EDCA is effective for an initial period of ten years, and thereafter, it shall continue in force automatically unless terminated by either Party by giving one year's written notice through diplomatic channels of its intention to terminate the agreement (Article XII, Sec.
 4 of EDCA).
 While the US forces may exercise operational control, put troops and equipment, construct facilities, and be accommodated in certain agreed locations, the Philippines shall still retain ownership of the agreed locations (Article V, Sec.
 1 of EDCA).
 Importantly, the United States is not allowed to establish any permanent military bases, and must hand over any and all facilities in the "agreed locations" to the Philippine government upon the termination of the agreement.

 The agreement also stipulates that the US is not allowed to store or position any nuclear weapons on Philippine territory.